Click the wagon number to go straight to that wagon:

 Wagon Boss: Angie Gonzales

-Assistant Wagon Boss: John Mikolajewski
+Assistant Wagon Boss: Richard “Shorty” Baker

-Frank Majorwitz, Billy Baichtal, Fenton Hauck, Ron Johnson, Jeff Lehmann, and a few other Salt Grass Trail riders founded the Rounders in 1973 with the purpose of promoting western heritage, friendship, and fellowship and preserving the past while preparing for the future.
+Frank Majorwitz, Billy Baichtal, Fenton Hauck, Ron Johnson, Jeff Lehmann, and a few other Salt Grass Trail riders founded the Rounders in 1972 with the purpose of promoting western heritage, friendship, and fellowship and preserving the past while preparing for the future.
 The group was called the Rounders, after the expert horsemen who rode out to round up stray cattle in the days of the American cattle drives.

 The Rounders contribute to and participate in numerous charitable trail rides and events each year, including the Saddle-Up for St. Jude ride and Adopt a Hero for Christmas benefiting wounded US soldiers.
-The Rounders’ Annual Shane Harris Memorial Poker Ride, held in October each year in honor of one of the Rounders’ Riders in the Sky, benefits a scholarship fund for firefighter training, equipment, and continuing education.
+The Rounders’ Annual Shane Harris Memorial Poker Ride, held in October each year in honor of one of the Rounders’ Riders in the Sky, benefits a scholarship fund for first responders training, equipment, and continuing education.

 In more than 50 consecutive years of riding the Salt Grass Trail, the Rounders have won numerous awards, including Best Wagon and Best Showmanship.
-Three Rounders have won Best Trail Horse awards – Jaynie Carrens on “Sundance” in 1986, Stan Moss on “Toro” in 2002 and Lynne Cantrell “Blanco” in 2015.
+Four Rounders have won Best Trail Horse awards – Jaynie Carrens on “Sundance” in 1986, Stan Moss on “Toro” in 2002, Lynne Cantrell “Blanco” in 2015 and Billy Welch on “Scout” in 2023.
+In 2005, Jeannine Templeton was recognized as the Most Knowledgeable and Experienced Woman of the Salt Grass Trail.
+In 2009, Dave Young from Livonia, NY won the award for Furthest Traveled inside the US.
+Shonda Welsh was voted “Top Scout” for the Trail Boss award in 2023.
 Youngest Girl Rider awards were presented to Ashley Johnson in 2001 and Hali Belcher in 2002.
-In 1991 & 2004, Top Trail Rider Don Nelson in 2016, the Houston Livestock Show and Rodeo™ Parade Committee voted the Rounders Best Appearing Group, and in 1976 the Rounders were the Rodeo Parade’s “Best Centennial Wagon”.
-In 2005, Jeannine Templeton was recognized as the Most Knowledgeable and Experienced Woman of the Salt Grass Trail.
-And in 2009, Dave Young from Livonia, NY won the award for Furthest Traveled inside the US.
-Shonda Welsh for Trail Boss award “Top Scout”.
+In 1991, 2004, & 2024 the Houston Livestock Show and Rodeo™ Parade Committee voted the Rounders Best Appearing Group.
+Don Nelson was awarded Top Trail Rider in 2016, and Richard “Shorty” Baker was voted Top Trail Rider in 2023.
+The Rounders were the Rodeo Parade’s “Best Centennial Wagon” in 1976.

 The Rounders are proud to recognize three past Salt Grass Trail Bosses, Bill Henry, the late James Goetzman, and the late David Smith, who were and will always be part of the Rounders Family.

-Wagon 19: Chappell Hill Cowpokes
+Wagon 17: Chappell Hill Cowpokes

-Wagon 21: Iron Horse Guest Ranch
+Wagon 18: Iron Horse Guest Ranch

 Wagon Boss: Niki Henson

-Assistant Wagon Boss: Leslie Mickelis
+Assistant Wagon Boss: Cyndie Phillips

-Teamster: Alex Henson
+Teamster- Alex Henson

-Iron Horse Guest Ranch wagon group is uniquely composed of riders of all ages.
 Many of the riders are a part of the Wrangler training program where they learn to become the equivalent of lifeguards on horseback.
 The Wrangler training program includes horsemanship, leadership, first aid, CPR, and emergency management training.
 They regularly do run-down drills to keep their skills current.
 The wagon also has their own scout team used in WarmUp rides and charity events.

-Wagon Boss: Nino Boswell
+Wagon Boss: David Russell

-Assistant Wagon Boss: Karen Shaddock
+Assistant Wagon Boss: Kacey Stewart Russell